opensearch-project/documentation-website/_search-plugins/searching-data/retrieve-specific-fields.md

 ## Using scripted fields

 The `script_fields` parameter allows you to include custom fields whose values are computed using scripts in your search results.
-This can be useful for calculating values dynamically based on the data in the document.
-You can also retrieve `derived fields` using a similar approach.
+This can be useful for calculating values dynamically based on the document data.
+You can also retrieve `derived fields` by using a similar approach.
 For more information, see [Retrieving fields]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/derived/#retrieving-fields).

-The following example demonstrates using `script_fields`.
+The following example demonstrates how to use the `script_fields` parameter.

 Let's say you have an index of products, and each product document contains the fields `price` and `discount_percentage`.
 You want to include a custom field in the search results that shows the discounted price of each product.